Best Physician Assistant Mortgage Loans: 2024 Guide

 • State availability: IN, MI

-Consumers Credit Union offers its medical professional loan program to the following professions:
+Consumers Credit Union offers its medical professional loan program to physician assistants and several other medical designations.

 The program will provide up to $750,000 in financing without a down payment.
 Loans over $750,000 will require a minimum down payment of 5%.